xry111/XDOJ-v3/README.md

 # XDOJ-v3
 Online Judge version 3, Laboratory of ACM/ICPC, Xidian University

 This repo would contain Go packages of XDOJ-v3.
-Frontend staff (HTML, JS and CSS) will be in another repo later.
+Frontend stuff (HTML, JS and CSS) will be in another repo later.